christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 *Extra:*

-> **Introduction:** Matloff, Norman.
+> **Introduction & Chapter 1:** Matloff, Norman.
 2011. *The Art of R Programming: A Tour of Statistical Design Software*.
 San Francisco: No Starch Press.

 > **Appendix 1: Fundamentals of the R Language:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
 Chichester: John Wiley & Sons.
 Ltd.